Skip to content

 walking route on Thorney Island - perfect day trip on the English coast

-Thorney Island is a small island off the south coast, in Chichester.
+Thorney Island is a small island just off the south coast, near Chichester.
 It’s totally underrated but makes for a lovely 9-mile walk around the coast.
 Walkers might be put off by the barbed wire gates to enter – Thorney Island is MOD property – but once you’re through, you’ll love the easy walk.

+The path around is pretty straightforward, but the centre is out of bounds so you can’t cut across.
 The high point is the beautiful white sand beach, about three-quarters of the way around.
 Enjoy!

 18. Brighton and Hove